About

 Research Interests

-My research interests span distributed systems, machine learning for systems, and Byzantine fault tolerance:
+My research interests span distributed systems, machine learning for systems, and high-performance computing:

-- Adaptive Distributed Databases: Developing techniques that dynamically adjust partitioning strategies and system configurations in response to changing workloads
+- Adaptive Database Systems: Designing self-tuning database architectures that dynamically adjust partitioning strategies, indexing, and replication in response to changing workloads and system conditions

 - Paper on Adaptive Distributed Systems Under Submission